solliancenet/Azure-Machine-Learning-Dev-Guide/data-acquisition-understanding/accessing-data.md

 ### Registering a new datastore

 Using methods provided on the `Datastore` class in the SDK, you can register additional datastores in your workspace, as needed.
 On the `Datastore` class, there is an individual register method defined for each of the supported Azure storage services, each of which has the form `register_azure_*`.
-The specific details and required parameters for each register method are well documented on the [Datastore class page](https://docs.microsoft.com/python/api/azureml-core/azureml.core.datastore(class)?view=azure-ml-py) of Azure Machine Learning SDK for Python, so we will not cover those here.
-We will, however, provide a few examples to show how the register methods are used.
+The specific details and required parameters for each register method are well documented on the [Datastore class page](https://docs.microsoft.com/python/api/azureml-core/azureml.core.datastore(class)?view=azure-ml-py) of Azure Machine Learning SDK for Python, so we do not cover those here.
+We do, however, provide a few examples to show how to use the register methods.

 The introduction of this article mentioned that datastores abstract away the need to remember connection information and secrets used to connect to data sources.
-This abstraction is made possible by that information being provided at the time of datastore registration.
-AML then securely stores the connection details for each datastore so you don't have to enter it again each time you access a datastore.
+This abstraction is made possible by providing that information at the time of datastore registration.
+AML then securely stores the connection details for each datastore, so you don't have to enter it again each time you access a datastore.
 In the examples below, we provide details about the connection and secret information required to register new datastores for both Azure Data Lake Storage (ADLS) Gen2 and Azure SQL Database.

-In our first datastore registration example, we demonstrate how to register an Azure Data Lake Gen2 datastore.
-For this, you will need to [create ADLS Gen2 storage account](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-quickstart-create-account) (or refer to an existing one).
+In the first datastore registration example, we demonstrate how to register an Azure Data Lake Gen2 datastore.
+For this, you need to [create ADLS Gen2 storage account](https://docs.microsoft.com/azure/storage/blobs/data-lake-storage-quickstart-create-account) (or refer to an existing one).
 The connection information required to complete the datastore registration includes:

 - The ADLS Gen2 storage account name
 - The ADLS Gen2 file system name, which you can now create through the Azure portal UI
 - Your Azure Active Directory tenant ID/directory ID
 - The application ID and password associated with an Azure Active Directory application service principal

-    > To register an ADLS Gen2 datastore, you will need to have the credentials (client ID and secret) of an Azure AD service principal that has been granted access to your ADLS Gen2 storage account.
+    > To register an ADLS Gen2 datastore, you need to have the credentials (client ID and secret) of an Azure AD service principal that has been granted access to your ADLS Gen2 storage account.
 To learn how to create a service principal, read [Create an Azure service principal with Azure CLI](https://docs.microsoft.com/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest).

-With the required information in hand, replace the tokenized values in the command below, and then execute this within a cell in a Jupyter notebook in your AML workspace.
+In the example below, replace the tokenized values and then execute this within a cell in a Jupyter notebook in your AML workspace.

 ```python
 adlsGen2DatastoreName = 'workspaceadlsstore'